-Sama Sama 2024 opening ceremony
+Sama Sama 2024 Opening Ceremony

-241007-N-DM318-1057 SUBIC, PHILIPPINES (Oct.
-7, 2024) U.S. Navy Rear Adm.
-Todd F. Cimicata, right, Commander, Logistics Group Western Pacific (COMLOG WESTPAC), Commander, Task Force 73 (CTF 73), answers questions from the press following the opening ceremony of Sama Sama 2024, Oct.
-7, 2024.
-Sama Sama is a bilateral exercise hosted by the Philippines and the United States, with participants from Australia, Canada, France, and Japan, designed to promote regional security cooperation, maintain and strengthen maritime partnerships, and enhance maritime interoperability.
-(U.S. Navy photo by Mass Communication Specialist 2nd Class Ange Olivier Clement)
+241007-N-CV021-1032 SUBIC, Philippines (Oct.
+7, 2024) Sailors from participating nations attend the opening ceremony of Exercise Sama Sama, onboard Naval Operating Base-Subic, Subic, Zambales, Oct.
+7. Sama Sama is a bilateral exercise hosted by the Philippines and the United States with participants from Australia, Canada, France and Japan, designed to promote regional security, cooperation, maintain and strengthen maritime partnerships, and enhance maritime interoperability.
+(U.S. Navy photo by Mass Communication Specialist 3rd Class Alexandria Esteban)

 |Date Taken: